 - Grants such as the Pell Grant and the Federal Supplemental Educational Opportunity Grant (FSEOG) are awarded to college students based solely on financial need.
 Grants aren't loans—they don't have to be paid back.
 New York State residents should also complete the Tuition Assistance Program (TAP) application in order to be eligible for the TAP Grant (the D'Youville undergraduate TAP code number is 0195).

-- Federal Stafford loans, such as the Federal Family Education Loans and Direct Loans, offer low interest rates and forgiving payment schedules.
+- Federal Direct loans offer low interest rates and forgiving payment schedules.
 Parents can leverage additional money to help pay for their children's education through the Parent Loans for Undergraduate Students (PLUS) program, which also offers low interest rates.

 - There are thousands of scholarships available that can help pay for your college education—you just have to know where to look.
 Colleges, non-profit organizations and corporations present students with millions of dollars in financial aid each year.
 Scholarships offer money that you do not have to pay back, and chances are you may qualify for one type or another.